sdicgdev/svg-icon-guidelines/README.md

 * Use "stroke: " and "stroke-width: " to outline the icon
 * Have fun!

-For help, please contact jared@sdicg.com.
+Author: Jared Taylor - jared@sdicg.com.